 In May 2017, Jay Clayton took office as SEC chairman after a two-decade career as a partner at Sullivan and Cromwell, advising companies on securities issues, mergers and acquisitions, regulatory matters and corporate governance.
 In a speech he gave last summer, Clayton outlined several principles for his chairmanship, including an awareness of the way that cumulative regulatory changes can drive market activities—by contributing to the long-term trend away from public company listings, for example.
 He also emphasized the need for the SEC to evolve along with markets, to focus on “Main Street” investor protection, to support market participants in ongoing compliance and to write rules clearly.
 Late in December, the Senate confirmed two additional commissioners: former Shelby attorney and Mercatus Center fellow Hester Peirce and Columbia Law School professor Robert Jackson.
 Peirce’s work on the shortcomings of many Dodd-Frank provisions, and the law’s deleterious effects on community banks, has been widely publicized.

 Commodity Futures Trading Commission Chairman

 Under the Dodd-Frank Act, the CFTC has become increasingly visible to bankers.
 Serving on the CFTC since 2014, Trump named Chris Giancarlo as chairman in 2017.
 He was previously EVP at financial services firm GFI Group, legal counsel for a software firm and an attorney in private practice.
-Also last year, Giancarlo was joined by two Trump-appointed commissioners: Brian Quintenz, who previously led a commodity pool operator, and Rostin Benham, a senior agriculture staffer on Capitol Hill.
+Also last year, Giancarlo was joined by two Trump-appointed commissioners: Brian Quintenz, who previously led a commodity pool operator, and Rostin Behnam, a senior agriculture staffer on Capitol Hill.

 Acting Director, Consumer Financial Protection Bureau